Inflectra/spira-documentation/docs/Spira-Administration-Guide/System.md

 ## SpiraApps
 The SpiraApps page shows system administrators every SpiraApp currently installed, sorted alphabetically[^app-compatibility].

 [^app-compatibility]: SpiraApps are shown even if they will not fully function in your application.
-For instance, the FMEA SpiraApp is only compatible with SpiraPlan but will still show in the list if you are using SpiraTest or SpiraTeam.
+For instance, the FMEA SpiraApp is not compatible with SpiraTest but will still show in the list if you are using SpiraTest.

 ![SpiraApp list page view](img/System_SpiraApps_List.png)